hjaervel/Get-and-clean-data/README.md

 Finally, a new data frame is created using the dplyr package, which contains the averaged measurement for each subject and activity.

-The cleaned datasets are describen in CodeBook.md.
+The clean datasets are described in CodeBook.md.